For more information about Route Genius click here!

 Embedding Routes Troubleshooting

 Sometimes a few problems can prevent routes from populating your website, despite a correct code.
 This is almost always due to a privacy conflict.
-In order for a route to appear to non-MapMyFitness viewers the route, and your account privacy settings must be set to public.
-If a route does not appear, it can be corrected by changing your privacy settings.
+In order for a route to appear to non-MapMyFitness viewers, both the route and your profile privacy settings must be set to public.
+If an embedded route does not appear correctly on your site, it can be corrected by changing your privacy settings.
 Instructions on how to do so can be found here.
-Make sure you change the specific route's privacy to public, otherwise it will not appear correctly on your website.
+Make sure you change the specific route's privacy to public, as well as your "default profile sharing" setting.

 As always, if you encounter a problem outside these tips, please let our support team know by submitting a support request.